Sam Hanks

 Samuel Dwight Hanks (July 13, 1914 – June 27, 1994) was an American racing driver who won the 1957 Indianapolis 500.
 He was a barnstormer, and raced midget and Championship cars.

 Racing career

 Hanks was born in Columbus, Ohio and lived in Alhambra, California from the age of six.
 He attended Alhambra High School.

 Hanks won his first championship in 1937 on the West Coast in the American Midget Association (AMA).
 He barnstormed the country, racing on the board tracks at Soldier Field in Chicago.
 Hanks reportedly won the first two board track races at Soldier Field in 1939.
-He won the 1940 VFW Motor City Speedway championship in Detroit.
+He won the 1940 VFW ĚMotor City Speedway championship in Detroit.
 During the Second World War, Hanks served in the Army Air Corps.